ImAiiR/QobuzDownloaderX/README.md

 # Disclaimer & Legal
 I will not be responsible for how you use QBDLX (QobuzDownloaderX).

-This program does not include...
+This program DOES NOT include...
 - Code to bypass Qobuz's region restrictions.
 - Qobuz app IDs or secrets.